CSIRO Publishing Home Books & CDs Journals About Us Shopping Cart

 Return to Index

-Submission of manuscripts - author´s overview
+Submission of manuscripts - author's overview

-All manuscripts for Australian Journal of Chemistry should be submitted as a single file containing schemes, figures, and tables embedded in the text.
-The covering letter should contain a justification explaining the significance of the work to the general chemical community.
+The covering letter should contain a justification explaining the novelty and significance of the work to the general chemical community.
 The covering letter should also contain a statement that the manuscript has not been published elsewhere, and is being submitted exclusively to Australian Journal of Chemistry.

 Return to Index